 Accrual: This is delta between Incurred and Invoiced, and represents the liability of your contract – and of your project.

 Total Accrual amounts are shown in a variety of ways, including aggregated up for the whole project; a program of projects; or for the whole company.
-Look at the screenshot below to see how these values are visualized in 4castplus.
+Please look at the screenshot below to see how these values are visualized in 4castplus.

-Having full visibility into project and company vendor liability is a critical tool to alleviate the surprises and frustrations that go along with utilizing vendors on projects.
+Having full visibility into project and company vendor liability is crucial, as it helps to alleviate the surprises and frustrations that go along with utilizing vendors on projects.